rroemhild/docker-xca/README.md

 ## Run script

 There is also a run-script to start the image as a normal local app.
-Download the `xca` run-script, make it executeable and run it.
+Download the `xca` run-script, make it executable and run it:

 ```
 ./xca xca_store.xdb